openhab/openhab-addons/bundles/org.openhab.binding.monopriceaudio/README.md

 monoprice.items:

 ```
-// substitute 'amplifier' for the appropriate thing id if using 31028, DAX88 or Xantech amplifier
+// substitute 'amplifier' for the appropriate thing id if using 31028, DAX88 or MRC88 amplifier

 Switch all_allpower "All Zones Power" { channel="monopriceaudio:amplifier:myamp:all#allpower" }
 Number all_source "Source Input [%s]" { channel="monopriceaudio:amplifier:myamp:all#allsource" }